ytian81/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 | Turn right ahead	| Turn right ahead |

 The model was able to correctly guess 3 of the 5 traffic signs, which gives an accuracy of 60%.
-This compares favorably to 93.6% accuracy on the test set.
+This is not as good as prediction on test set.
+Two misclassified classes are `Pedestrain` and `Speed limit`.
+First of all, this is acceptable because we only test 5 new random images found online.
+The sample size is too small to argue the prediction capability of the network.
+If we look at the softmax probabilities, we will find the ground truth label is among the top 5 probabilities.
+Secondly, my wild guess of wrong classification of `Speed limit` and 'Pedestrain' are attributed to the fact that they are not follow the training data distribution.
+Their styles look quite different to training data.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)